milonmaze/privacy-terms-observatory/www.verizonmedia.com/policies/us/en/verizonmedia/privacy/topics/analytics/index.html.md

 Automated processing and machine learning
 Linking household, account, device, and cookie identifiers

-Verizon Media uses different techniques to link unique identifiers present in households, accounts, devices, and cookies and other technologies that likely belong to the same user or are present in the same household.
+Yahoo uses different techniques to link unique identifiers present in households, accounts, devices, and cookies and other technologies that likely belong to the same user or are present in the same household.
 These identifiers are linked through common elements like shared IP addresses, shared use of a device or a mobile app, account logins across multiple devices, and identifier match and linkage data provided by third parties.

 The types of identifiers we collect and process include: